goooooouwa/location/README.md

 4. click "OK" button on alert popup
 5. open Firefox Web Console( Option-Command-K) and clean existing messages for better viewing the bug
-6. click link "Go to Index"
+6. click link "Go to Tefoka"
 7. click the browser back button to navigate back to FooRoute
 8. click "OK" button on alert popup
 9. see Web Console output

 ### Expected result
-In Web Console, "start FooRoute#model" should be printed after "end IndexRoute#willTransition"
+In Web Console, "start FooRoute#model" should be printed after "end TefokaRoute#willTransition"

 ### Actual result
-In Web Console, "start FooRoute#model" is printed before "end IndexRoute#willTransition"
+In Web Console, "start FooRoute#model" is printed before "end TefokaRoute#willTransition"

 ## What I've found